YottaDB/YDBDoc/MessageRecovery/errors.rst

 MMNODYNDWNGRD
 -----------------------

 MMNODYNDWNGRD, Unable to use dynamic downgrade with MM access method for region xxx.
-Use BG access method for downgrade
+Use BG access method for downgrade.

 Run Time/MUPIP Error: An attempt was made to use the MM mode on a database that has not completed being downgraded.
 MM mode is only supported on fully downgraded or fully upgraded databases.